karstenw/linguistics/README.md

 Several accumulated linguistics modules ([pattern](https://github.com/clips/pattern), [wn](https://github.com/goodmami/wn), [textblob](https://pypi.org/project/textblob/) & [nltk](https://www.nltk.org/) ) for Nodebox 1 to replace the "en" library.

-Additionally there is the new conceptnetreader library which gives access to a local conceptnet datatbase.
+Additionally there is the new conceptnetreader library which gives access to a local conceptnet database.

 These are the installed sources of the libraries.
 I am currently using Python 3.8.12